 The Vermont Student Assistance Corporation (VSAC or the Corporation), a public nonprofit corporation, was created as an instrumentality and agency of the State of Vermont (the State) by the State's Legislature in 1965 and exists under Chapter 87 of Title 16, Vermont Statutes Annotated for the purpose of ensuring that Vermont students and parents have the necessary information and financial resources to pursue their education goals beyond high school.
-VSAC awards grants and scholarships, and finances, guarantees, originates, and services education loans to students and parents.
+VSAC awards grants and scholarships, and finances, originates, and services education loans to students and parents.
 VSAC also administers outreach services to students seeking postsecondary education opportunities.
 Finally, VSAC manages the Vermont Higher Education Investment Plan.

 VSAC administers the State grant program, funded by State appropriations, at no cost to the State.
-VSAC administers and awards approximately 124 scholarship programs, including VSAC assisted scholarships and scholarship funds held and managed by VSAC.
+VSAC administers and awards approximately 149 scholarship programs, including VSAC assisted scholarships and scholarship funds held and managed by VSAC.

 VSAC's education loan programs are financed through issuance of limited obligation bonds.
-Certain education loans are guaranteed by VSAC as a guarantor and/or reinsured by the U.S. Department of Education (ED) through the Federal Family Education Loan (FFEL) Program.
-VSAC education loans are available to Vermont students attending both in-state and out-of-state institutions, and to students of Vermont institutions.
+Certain education loans are guaranteed and reinsured by the U.S. Department of Education (ED) through the Federal Family Education Loan (FFEL) Program.
+VSAC education loans are available to Vermont students attending both instate and out-of-state institutions, and to students of Vermont institutions.

-VSAC's outreach services are funded through a variety of federal grants including GEAR UP and Talent Search, as well as through State grants, and general corporate support.
+VSAC's outreach services are funded through a variety of federal grants including GEAR UP and TRIO grants, as well as through State grants, and general corporate support.

-Management's Discussion and Analysis Report includes Fiscal 2023 and Fiscal 2022 information due to the fact that the Financial Statements include Fiscal 2023 and Fiscal 2022 information.
+Management's Discussion and Analysis Report includes Fiscal 2024 and Fiscal 2023 information due to the fact that the Financial Statements include Fiscal 2024 and Fiscal 2023 information.